telerik/blazor-docs/components/grid/columns/bound.md

 * `Field` - the name of the field in the data source that the column will render as a string.
 You can set its as a plain string (`Field="SomeField"`) or to have .NET extract the field name from the model (`Field=@nameof(MyModelClass.SomeFIeld)`).
 * `Title` - the text that is rendered in the column header.
-* `[Display(Name = "My Column Title")]` - set the value of the `Name` parameter of this attribute to change the text rendered in the column header.
-If `Title` parameter of the `GridColumn` is provided its value will be taken as header since it has bigger priority.
 * `Editable` - you can set this property to `true` or `false` to allow or prevent [editing]({%slug components/grid/overview%}#editing) of this field.
 Defaults to `true`.
 To edit data, you also need a [CommandColumn]({%slug components/grid/columns/command%}).
 * `Filterable` - you can set this to `false` so a [filterable]({%slug components/grid/filtering%}) grid will not let the user filter that particular column.
 * `Sortable` - set it to `false` so the user cannot [sort]({%slug components/grid/features/sorting%}) this column.